-FIA\AFL.1.1r The TSF shall detect when [selection: [assignment: 3], an administrator configurable positive integer within [assignment: range of acceptable values]] unsuccessful authentication attempts occur related to [assignment: authentication with the readout key].
+FIA\AFL.1.1r The TSF shall detect when [selection: [assignment: 3], an administrator configurable positive integer within [assignment: range of acceptable values] unsuccessful authentication attempts occur related to [assignment: authentication with the readout key].

-FIA\AFL.1.2r When the defined number of unsuccessful authentication attempts has been [selection: met, surpassed], the TSF shall [assignment: permanently stop authentication with the readout key (fix the authentication status with the readout key to "Not authentication status with the readout key to "Not authentication").
+FIA\AFL.1.2r When the defined number of unsuccessful authentication attempts has been [selection: met, surpassed], the TSF shall [assignment: permanently stop authentication with the readout key (fix the authentication status with the readout key to "Not authentication status ticated yet")].